 As a past elected President of the Eastern NY IP Law Association, Seve and his Board organized monthly invited dinner functions for fellow IP practitioners in either Albany or in White Plains, NY.
 Many of his Albany Law students attended such events, as well as CLE IP law luncheons with members of The Innovation & IP American Inn of Court.
 For more info. on Seve's work with law students at Albany Law School (2016-2020) and New York Law School (2021-present), see www.innovationandlaw.com.

-Seve is engaged within his professional community, including with IP lawyers, technology Entrepreneurs in start-ups, executives, investors, as well as the law students he taught and mentored.
-He presently teaches IP Law at New York Law School in Manhattan and is Director of the law school's Patent Law Clinic.
+Seve is engaged within his professional community, including with IP lawyers, Entrepreneurs in start-ups, executives, investors, as well as his current and former law students.

 Private Practice Articles: